growthai2025-png/mcp-edamam-food/docs/01-overview.md

 # Overview

-`edamam-mcp` is a small FastAPI service that wraps the **Edamam Food Database API** and exposes an LLM‑friendly interface via two main endpoints:
+`edamam-mcp` is a FastAPI-based service that wraps the **Edamam Food Database API** and exposes a **dual-transport, LLM-friendly interface**:

+- ✅ REST (classic HTTP)
+- ✅ JSON-RPC (MCP / tool-based execution)

+The core endpoints are:

-- `GET /v1/mcp/schema` – a metadata endpoint that returns:
+- `GET /v1/mcp/schema` – metadata endpoint for LLM discovery
-  - a ready‑to‑use system prompt, and
-  - an array of function definitions (`functions`) compatible with OpenAI Chat Completions.
-- `POST /v1/ai/query` – a unified execution endpoint that takes an `intent` and `parameters`.
+- `POST /v1/ai/query` – unified REST execution endpoint
+- `POST /v1/rpc` – JSON-RPC / MCP transport

-The goal is to make it trivial for an LLM to:
+The goal is to allow an LLM or agent to:

-- look up nutrition for foods by text (`get_food_nutrition`),
+- look up nutrition for foods (`get_food_nutrition`),
 - search for candidate foods (`search_food`),
-- analyze food images (`analyze_food_image`),
+- analyze food images (`get_nutrition_from_image`),

-without exposing the full complexity of Edamam’s REST API.
+without exposing the full complexity of Edamam’s native REST API.